openjournals/joss/docs/editing.md

 I found you following links from the page of The Super Project and/or on Twitter.
-This message is to ask if you can help us out with a submission to JOSS (The Journal of Open Source Software), where I’m an editor.
+This message is to ask if you can help us out with a submission to JOSS (The Journal of Open Source Software, https://joss.theoj.org), where I’m an editor.

 JOSS publishes articles about open source research software.
 The submission I'd like you to review is titled: "great software name here"